shaofengzeng/SuperPoint-Pytorch/README.md

 # Our Performances
 - MagicPoint, detection repeatability on Hpatches: 0.664
-- SuperPoint, homography estimation correctness on Hpatches: 0.715
+- SuperPoint (without BN), homography estimation correctness on Hpatches: 0.715
-# Some Training Tricks For SuperPoint
+# Some Possible Training Tricks For SuperPoint
 ##Before Training
 1. Remove parameter eps=1e-3 for all the BatchNorma2d functions
        in model/modules/cnn/\*.py